 Commercial Cleaning Prices: What Goes into the Calculation?

 How much should it cost to clean my commercial building?
-Nationally, commercial cleaning company rates can range from $80 to over $800, averaging around $200.
-But this doesn’t necessarily answer your question.
+Nationally, commercial cleaning company rates vary widely depending on several factors.
+But understanding the average cost doesn’t necessarily answer your specific question.

 Because as you know, commercial buildings vary widely in purpose and size as well as furniture, fixtures, and building materials.
 All of these elements of a commercial building- size, purpose, cleaning frequency, and materials -impact cleaning costs.